David Graeber: Activism

-In addition to his academic work, Graeber was directly and indirectly involved in political activism.
-He was a member of the labor union Industrial Workers of the World, protested at the World Economic Forum in New York City in 2002, supported the 2010 UK student protests, and played an early role in the Occupy Wall Street movement.
-He was co-founder of the Anti-Capitalist Convergence.

-Graeber became a strong advocate of the democratic confederalism of the Autonomous Administration of North and East Syria after visiting the region in 2014, often drawing parallels between it and the Spanish Revolution his father fought for in the 1930s.
+In addition to his academic work, Graeber was directly and indirectly involved in political activism from the turn of the 20th century.
+After covering the Seattle protests against the World Trade Organization Ministerial Conference in 1999 for the American magazine In These Times, he joined the meetings of the Direct Action Network in New York City.
+He then attended protests at the 2000 Republican National Convention in Philadelphia.
+He was a member of the labor union Industrial Workers of the World and an activist for Peoples' Global Action and the Planetary Alternatives Network.
+He protested at the World Economic Forum in New York City in 2002, supported the 2010 UK student protests, and played an early role in the Occupy Wall Street movement.
+He co-founded the Anti-Capitalist Convergence.
+From 2014 onward, he supported the political project of the Kurdish-led Democratic Autonomous Administration of North and East Syria and its military struggle against the Islamic State and Turkey.

 On October 11, 2019, Graeber spoke at an Extinction Rebellion protest in Trafalgar Square about the relationship between "bullshit jobs" and environmental harm, suggesting that the environmental movement should recognize these jobs in combination with unnecessary construction or infrastructure projects and planned obsolescence as significant issues.

 Occupy movement

-In November 2011, Rolling Stone credited Graeber with giving the Occupy Wall Street movement its theme: "We are the 99 percent".
-Graeber wrote in The Democracy Project that the slogan "was a collective creation".
+In November 2011, Rolling Stone credited Graeber with giving the Occupy Wall Street movement its theme "We are the 99 percent".
+In The Democracy Project, Graeber called the slogan "a collective creation".
 Rolling Stone said he helped create the first New York City General Assembly, with only 60 participants, on August 2.
-He spent the next six weeks involved with the burgeoning movement, including facilitating general assemblies, attending working group meetings, and organizing legal and medical training and classes on nonviolent resistance.
-A few days after the encampment of Zuccotti Park began, he left New York for Austin, Texas.
+He spent the next six weeks involved with the burgeoning movement, facilitating general assemblies, attending working group meetings, and organizing legal and medical training and classes on nonviolent resistance.
+A few days after the encampment at Zuccotti Park began, he left New York for Austin, Texas, and took part in Occupy Austin.

-Graeber argued that the Occupy Wall Street movement's lack of recognition of the legitimacy of either existing political institutions or the legal structure, its embrace of non-hierarchical consensus decision-making and of prefigurative politics made it a fundamentally anarchist project.
-Comparing it to the Arab Spring, he claimed that Occupy Wall Street and other contemporary grassroots protests represented "the opening salvo in a wave of negotiations over the dissolution of the American Empire."
-Writing in Al Jazeera, he noted that from the beginning the Occupy movement was about a "commitment to answer only to a moral order, not a legal one" and so held meetings without the requisite permits.
+Graeber argued that the Occupy movement's lack of recognition of the legitimacy of either existing political institutions or the legal structure and its embrace of non-hierarchical consensus decision-making and prefigurative politics made it a fundamentally anarchist project.
+Comparing it to the Arab Spring, he said that Occupy Wall Street and other contemporary grassroots protests represented "the opening salvo in a wave of negotiations over the dissolution of the American Empire".
+In Al Jazeera, he wrote that the Occupy movement was from the beginning about "commitment to answer only to a moral order, not a legal one" and so held meetings without the requisite permits.
 Defending this early decision of the Occupy movement, he said, "as the public, we should not need permission to occupy public space".

-Graeber tweeted in 2014 that he had been evicted from his family's home of over 50 years due to his involvement with Occupy Wall Street.
+In 2014, Graeber tweeted that he had been evicted from his family's home of over 50 years due to his involvement with Occupy Wall Street.
 He added that others associated with Occupy had received similar "administrative harassment".